| GENERAL

 development, and for ratifying federal laws.

-The President, HH Sheikh Zayed bin Sultan
+The President, HH Sheikh Khalifa Bin Zayed

 Al Nahayan, who is also Ruler of Abu Dhabi,

-and the Vice-President, HH Sheikh Maktoum
+and the Vice-President, HH Sheikh Moahmmed

 bin Rashid Al Maktoum, who is also Ruler